-MLTK 2977 - Clinical Practicum: Urinalysis and Body Fluids
+MLTK 2972 - Clinical Practicum: Chemistry (2CR)

-(80 clinical hours)(1CR) This is an advanced course and clinical laboratory experience in the principles and procedures of urinalysis and body fluid analysis.
+(160 clinical hours) This is an advanced course and clinical laboratory experience in the principles and procedures of chemistry.
 It is an online supported, off-campus clinical laboratory experience taught by clinical faculty.
 Emphasis is on the application of knowledge and technical skills to clinical testing, methodology, instrumentation, quality control, correlation of laboratory data with pathophysiology, OSHA practices and medical laboratory technician professionalism are included.